mariomulansky/PySpike/Readme.rst

 This function expects the name of the data file as first parameter.
 Additionally, the time interval of the spike train measurement can be provided as a pair of start- and end-time values.
 If the time interval is provided (:code:`time_interval is not None`), auxiliary spikes at the start- and end-time of the interval are added to the spike trains.
-Furthermore, the spike trains are ordered via :code:`np.sort` (disable this feature by providing :code:`sort=False` as a parameter to the load function).
+Furthermore, the spike trains are sorted via :code:`np.sort` (disable this feature by providing :code:`is_sorted=True` as a parameter to the load function).
 As result, :code:`load_spike_trains_from_txt` returns a *list of arrays* containing the spike trains in the text file.

 If you load spike trains yourself, i.e. from data files with different structure, you can use the helper function :code:`add_auxiliary_spikes` to add the auxiliary spikes at the beginning and end of the observation interval.